hbc/NGS_Data_Analysis_Course/sessionII/lessons/06_introR-syntax-and-data structures.md

 A data frame is the most common way of storing data in R, and if used systematically makes data analysis easier.

-We can create a dataframe by bringing vectors together to form the columns.
+We can create a dataframe by bringing **vectors** together to **form the columns**.
 We do this using the `data.frame()` function, and giving the function the different vectors we would like to bind together. *This function will only work for vectors of the same length.*

 	df <- data.frame(species, glengths)